-Students are protected against capricious, arbitrary, unreasonable, unlawful, false, malicious or professionally inappropriate evaluations or behavior by a faculty member, a staff member, an administrator or an official of the College or another student.
-Student complaints may be classified as grievances and fall into one of three categories: Academic, Non-Academic, and Discrimination.
-The forms and procedures for academic and non-academic grievances are located at:
+Students are protected against capricious, arbitrary, unreasonable, unlawful, false, malicious, or professionally inappropriate evaluations or behavior by an instructor, an employee, an administrator, an official of the College or another student.
+Student complaints may be classified as grievances and fall into four categories: Academic, Non-Academic, Discrimination, and Financial Aid Challenge.

 Issues that are not resolved at the campus level may be presented to the State of California using the State Complaint Process.
 Students are encouraged to follow the Mt.
 San Antonio College Complaint and Grievance process before attempting to file a complaint with the State.
 To file a complaint with the State of California, use the following web site: